 Almond Milk Rice Pudding with Cranberries

-- Boil the rice with almond milk, sugar & vanilla pod with rapid fire.
+- Over high heat, in a medium saucepan, combine the rice, almond milk, sugar and vanilla seeds and the pod.
 When it starts to boil, put down the fire to low.

-- Stir the rice frequently to avoid sticking to the bottom of the pot or burning.
-Cook for about 15-20 minutes or until the rice is cooked through, depending on the rice you are using.
-If the rice is starting to dry up, add more almond milk.
+- Stir the rice frequently to avoid burning or sticking to the bottom of the pan.
+Cook between 15 - 20 minutes or until the rice is cooked through.
+If the rice is starting to dry up, add more milk.
 It should have a creamy consistency.

-- Some dried cranberries are mixed with too much sugar so to shake off that excessive sweetness, soak them first in lukewarm water for about 10 minutes.
-Drain, squeeze out excess water and chop.
+- Some dried cranberries are mixed with too much sugar so to send away that excessive sweetness, soak them first in lukewarm water for about 10 minutes.
+Drain, squeeze out the excess water and chop.
 Set aside.

-- When the rice is cooked, turn off the fire.
-Take away the vanilla pod.
+- When the rice is cooked, turn off the fire then take away the vanilla pod.

-- Sprinkle with the cinnamon powder.
-Add the chopped cranberries & almonds.
+- Sprinkle with cinnamon then add the cranberries and almonds.